Skip to main content

 Written by Alex Bitca

-Retently's API gives you the possibility to create, update, and remove customer properties for a more flexible segmentation of your audience and survey data.
+Retently's API gives you the ability to create and update customer properties for more flexible segmentation of your audience and survey data.

 The "properties" parameter